High key images - you've probably seen them and maybe even wondered "how the heck do they do that"?

 I was wondering the same thing but didn't know what they were called so I had no idea what search term to use.
 I figured that they were created with Photoshop but how to achieve that great look was a puzzle.

 Once I knew what these compelling and dramatic images were called then there was no problem finding out how to create them from my own images.

 This tutorial is dodge intensive - you're going to do a lot of dodging.
-The easiest method, of course, is to use a Bamboo or Intuos tablet from Wacom especially when the brush dynamic is set to opacity.
+The easiest method, of course, is to use a Wacom tablet, especially when the brush dynamic is set to opacity.